OmkarPathak/Codechef-Problem-Statement-Downloader/README.md

 # Working

-* Each problem statement get downloaded and is written in a text file.
+* Each problem statement gets downloaded and is written in a text file.
 The file is named according to the code name given by the codechef.

 ![Codechef-Problem-Statement-Downloader](CodechefResult1.png "Codechef-Problem-Statement-Downloader")